Table of Contents:

-It’s important to remember that this newfound independence comes with newfound responsibilities.
-Your parents are no longer around to make sure your homework is done or you’ve studied for your upcoming exams — all that now falls directly on your shoulders.
+It’s important to remember that this newfound independence comes with a slew of responsibilities.
+Your parents are no longer around to make sure that your homework is done or that you’ve studied for your upcoming exams — all that now falls directly on your shoulders.
 It’s up to you to manage your time, take care of yourself and your environment, and stay engaged with your studies.

 How to Stay Focused in College

 If you’re concerned about your ability to focus in college or are simply unaware of what you can do to improve it, there are several things you can do to stay engaged with, focused on and interested in your studies.